-- Hazardous waste: - Clinical waste: - Radioactive waste: - Waste water. - 3.7.
+- Hazardous waste; - Clinical waste; - Radioactive waste; - Waste water. - 2.7.
 LACW makes up approximately 20% of the total amount of waste created in the Plan area and is managed by a network of transfer sites and the mechanical biological treatment facility at Tovi Eco Park at Basildon.
 These facilities, along with most other existing waste facilities, will be safeguarded under the RWLP, meaning that ECC will ask to be consulted on planning applications for land within 250m of these sites.
-ECC, as waste planning authority, is likely to object to any proposals that may have an adverse impact on the continued operation of an existing waste management facility. - 3.8.
-A summary of the key issues covered by the emerging Plan is to: - Prioritise waste prevention, re-use and recycling ahead of other types of recovery and finally disposal and; - Provide policies and a supply of sites to ensure that Essex and Southendon-Sea are both net self-sufficient, as far as practicable, for future waste management needs, but ensuring that those sites have the least harmful effects on the environment and social infrastructure. - 3.9.
+ECC, as waste planning authority, is likely to object to any proposals that may have an adverse impact on the continued operation of an existing waste management facility. - 2.8.
+A summary of the key issues covered by the emerging Plan is to: - Prioritise waste prevention, re-use and recycling ahead of other types of recovery and finally disposal and; - Provide policies and a supply of sites to ensure that Essex and Southendon-Sea are both net self-sufficient, as far as practicable, for future waste management needs, but ensuring that those sites have the least harmful effects on the environment and social infrastructure. - 2.9.
 In order to meet the future needs of the Plan area and, in accordance with national guidance to accommodate a small and reducing portion of the waste generated in London, the Plan proposes volumes of waste which are to be dealt with.
 This figure has been calculated based on the national guidance, current capacity and discussions with the London Waste Planning Authorities.
 National policy dictates that plans should aim to provide sufficient capacity so that authorities can demonstrate they can meet the identified needs of their area.
-The Plan proposes that waste development will be permitted to meet the shortfall in capacity across all waste streams of:
+The Plan proposes that waste development will be permitted to meet the shortfall in capacity across all waste streams of: - Up to 217,000 tonnes per annum of biological treatment for nonhazardous organic waste; - Up to 1.50 million tonnes per annum for the recovery of inert waste;

-- Up to 217,000 tonnes per annum of biological treatment for nonhazardous organic waste; - Up to 1.50 million tonnes per annum for the recovery of inert waste; - Up to 200,000 tonnes per annum for the treatment of other waste; and - Up to 50,250 tonnes per annum by 2031/32 for the management of hazardous waste. - 3.10.
+- Up to 200,000 tonnes per annum for the treatment of other waste; and - Up to 50,250 tonnes per annum for the disposal of stable non-reactive (hazardous) waste. - 2.10.
 The Plan has been developed following several rounds of consultation and engagement since October 2010 with the public and with other interested parties.
-This includes the waste industry, Local Authorities, Parish and Town Councils in Essex, adjoining waste planning authorities within the Technical Advisory Body for the East of England, statutory undertakers and prescribed bodies associated with the duty to co-operate (summarised in Appendix 2). - 3.11.
-Through the plan making process, there have been changes to planning legislation and in particular to Government planning advice, the latter culminating in the National Planning Policy for Waste Framework (NPPW) in October 2014. - 3.12.
-Public consultation exercises on the emerging Replacement Waste Local Plan (previously referred to as the Waste Development Document) have been extensive, even before the required public consultation this year (a statutory requirement under regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012).
-Previous representations received through the public engagement stages have been taken into account as the Plan has progressed.
+This includes the waste industry, Local Authorities, Parish and Town Councils in Essex, adjoining waste planning authorities within the Technical Advisory Body for the East of England, statutory undertakers and prescribed bodies associated with the duty to co-operate (summarised in the Statement of Consultation which can be found on the Council's website). - 2.11.
+Through the plan-making process, there have been changes to planning legislation and in particular to Government planning advice, the latter culminating in the National Planning Policy for Waste Framework (NPPW) in October 2014. - 2.12.
+Public consultation exercises on the emerging Replacement Waste Local Plan (previously referred to as the Waste Development Document) have been extensive, even before the required public engagement this year (a statutory requirement under regulation 19 of the Town and Country Planning (Local Planning) (England) Regulations 2012).
+Previous representations received through the public consultation stages have been taken into account as the Plan has progressed.
 These consultations are referenced in the box below.
-A separate technical paper, the Statement of Consultation (Appendix 2), sets out the consultation stages, the key issues arising and the proposed amendments to the Plan as a result.
+A separate technical paper, the Statement of Consultation (see below), sets out the consultation stages, the key issues arising and the proposed amendments to the Plan as a result.